bellrichm/weewx-clone/README.md

+# weewx-clone

-This is a 'clone' of https://github.com/weewx/weewx to prototype testing WeeWX in a Github action.
+This is a 'clone' of [WeeWX](https://github.com/weewx/weewx) to prototype testing WeeWX in a Github action.
-Do not use it for anything else!
+**Do not use it for anything else!**

 ## WeeWX code updates